antoniorl01/antoniorl01/README.md

 😄 I am a Junior Software Developer currently studying Computer Engineering at UNED.
 I'm also working at Ria Money Transfer as a software developer.
-💻 Technologies: Golang, Java, Javascript, React, HTML, CSS.
+💻 Technologies: Python, Golang, Java, C#, Javascript, React, HTML, CSS.
 💬 I'm fluent in both spanish and english.